Why Aren’t You Working? Imputing Spousal Income

 Isn’t refusing to work an easy way to avoid economic responsibility?

-As I wrote in an earlier blog, Spousal Support: A Two Way Street, there is an obligation for each separating spouse to become financially self sufficient.
-Here, we are looking at a refusal or intention not to become employed or fully employed.
+As I wrote in an earlier blog, Spousal Support: A Two Way Street, there is an obligation for each separating spouse to become financially self-sufficient.
+Here, we are looking at refusal or intention not to become employed or fully employed.

 What goes on in a marriage is the business of the spouses.
 Once separation happens the government through its enacted legislation steps in.
 When a claim for spousal support is made during negotiations or through litigation, and where there are children the legal resort is to the Child Support Guidelines’ definition of income.
 The same principles apply for child support as they do for spousal support.

 - The court may impute such amount of income to a spouse as it considers appropriate in the circumstances, which circumstances include the following:

 - the spouse is intentionally under-employed or unemployed, other than where the under-employment or unemployment is required by the needs of a child of the marriage or any child under the age of majority or by the reasonable educational or health needs of the spouse…

 This provision allows the court the discretion to attribute to a spouse an income after considering all the relevant factors relating to intentional or voluntarily underemployment or refusing to be employed.
 Caring for a dependent child, taking educational courses, or suffering poor health are common-sense exceptions to the rule.

 Before the court will jump in to attribute a level of income to the reluctant spouse, there is a first step of understanding all the background facts.
 The second step is to relate the underemployment or lack of employment to any of the three exceptions above.
 If there is no connection to any of the allowable exceptions, this will lead to the conclusion that the spouse is simply refusing to work or be fully engaged in employment.
 The last step then is to consider an appropriate amount of income to impute given all the facts in play.